kalamangga-net/ambari-server/README.md

 # ambari-server
-Doker Image of Ambari Server
+Docker Image of Ambari Server

 ## Note
 Please note that this project is not officially supported by